 By the end of the course, you will be able to do the following:

-- Describe the stages of the writing process and apply them to a writing project
+- Apply the five steps of the technical writing process to your projects

 How will I learn?